Digital

 Farmer Resources

-We utilize digital solutions both as a way to complement the knowledge that farmers gain from our field-based activities and as a means to spread this experience to a wider network of farmers.
+We utilize digital solutions and radio programs as a way to complement the knowledge that farmers gain from our field-based activities and as a means to spread this experience to a wider network of farmers.
 We provide verified and easy-to-access information, delivering it where farmers are most present and comfortable.
-We also evaluate and pilot new digital channels, platforms, and innovations that will increase the menu of appropriate digital options and better enable the inclusion of different socio-economic groups.
+We also evaluate and pilot new digital channels, platforms, and innovations that will increase the menu of appropriate digital options available to smallholder farmers.

 Digital Crop Guides and Extension Materials